I rode the boxcars in the summers of 1932-35. With the exception of 1935, they were round trips in the West back to Williston, North Dakota.

 Charley Bull on hard work:

 Then after school, I hurried on down to our drug store and went right to work jerking sodas.
-I'll never forget the wonderful prices we had in those days: cokes -- lemon, cherry or plain coke -- 5c; root beer 5c, sundaes, ice cream sodas, or milk shakes -- 15c, and those splendiferous banana splits, with everything on them, 25c.
+I'll never forget the wonderful prices we had in those days: cokes -- lemon, cherry or plain coke -- 5 cents; root beer 5 cents, sundaes, ice cream sodas, or milk shakes -- 15 cents, and those splendiferous banana splits, with everything on them, 25 cents.

 My regular hours after school were from 4 to 10 p.m., but if it was a rainy night or a slack business night I could leave at 9 p.m.
 And, oh yes, I got off from 5.30 to 6 p.m. to have dinner.
 I usually went down the street about a block to the Greeks' where I could get a good meal for 25 cents or 35 cents with dessert.
 Yeah, man, those were the days!
 All those good meals for 25 to 35 cents.
 And, of course, I was making good money or I could never have afforded it.
 And I had never really expected to be making 35 cents and hour.
 And I should maybe explain how it happened.